lemontrr/Extended-BP-Framework/README.md

 So, RNBP option optimizes only the number of XOR gates, while BPD option optimizes the number of XOR gates within a depth specified by the user.
 The tool preserves nonlinear gates and AND-depth.

+This tool includes the results (for AES, SNOW3G, and Saturnin) presented in the paper and the Ascon S-box circuit for quick testing.

 ## Options of main.py
 **-h** : Show the help message and exit.
 **search** : Search for optimized circuits. (default)